16 June 1903 (Vienna) - 23 April 1965 (Seattle)

 Local success proved to be somewhat more elusive.
 Peace had come to the world, but academic factionalism ran high at Seattle.
 In linguistics, phonology rather than semantics was in style.
 Reifler was 44, and his English was not native.
 He was "less than appreciated" by some of his colleagues.
 In the adjoining office, the historical phonologist Li Fang-kuei was aloof.
 Across the hall, the polymath Leon Hurvitz was "merciless in disparaging him."
 Nor was he a member in good standing of the "German faction" at Seattle; Franz Michael was particularly hostile.
 And though students were not unreceptive to Reifler's character analysis, most of them were chiefly interested in the literary or historical aspects of the texts they were trying to read; dimensions which lay outside Reifler's zone of interest.
 The fit was thus less good than had been hoped.

-He started off with characteristic energy.
+But he started off with characteristic energy.
 He delivered in a paper on The Chinese Language in the Light of Comparative Semantics at the American Philosophical Society meeting of 1948.
 The Modern Chinese History Project at Seattle had set itself to produce an itemized abstract of the Ching Shr-lu from 1839 to 1875, and Reifler supported the effort by teaching a special daily course in translating such documents.
 For his basic Classical Chinese courses, he used the three volumes of Creel's Literary Chinese by the Inductive Method, substituting his own character analysis for Creel's sometimes traditional and sometimes merely weird suggestions.
-But Reifler nevertheless felt an affinity with Creel's graphological approach.
-Creel's books were for him something more than an expensive way of acquiring large print versions of the texts on which they were based.
+But Creel's books were for Reifler something more than an expensive way of acquiring large print versions of the texts on which they were based.
 He was prepared to defend them.
-In a 1953 review in Far Eastern Quarterly, he replied with considerable heat to the books' critics, though he also gently dissented from their graphic analyses:
+In a 1953 review in Far Eastern Quarterly, he replied with considerable heat to the book's critics, though he also gently dissented from their graphic analyses:

 There is, however, one aspect of this approach concerning which the present reviewer does not see eye to eye with either the author or most of his previous critics, namely the character etymologies.
 In a number of cases Creel has failed to indicate the fact of a "phonetic constituent" of a compound graph and has given purely ideographic or pictographic interpretations . . .